Introduction: Digital Embroidery + Glow in the Dark Bean Bags

 5. A digital embroidery machine (We used the PE 770 digital embroidery machine by Brother which can create an embroidery design up to 5" x 7".

-6. Illustrator or other vector based software for creating your personalized logo/design
+6. Adobe Illustrator or other vector based software for creating your personalized logo/design

 7. A .DST file converted from your Illustrator design, or any file format recognized by the machine you are using.
 8. An iron and ironing board